mitsuba-renderer/drjit/docs/autodiff.rst

 Visualizations
 --------------

-It is possible to visualize the AD computation graph graph via :py:func:`dr.graphviz_ad() <graphviz_ad>` (this requires installing the ``graphviz`` `PyPI package <https://pypi.org/project/graphviz/>`__).
+It is possible to visualize the AD computation graph via :py:func:`dr.graphviz_ad() <graphviz_ad>` (this requires installing the ``graphviz`` `PyPI package <https://pypi.org/project/graphviz/>`__).
 Variables can be labeled to identify them more easily.